0vergrown/Voidwalker-Origin/README.md

 **Origin Detail:**

-Icon: Crying Obsidian <br />
+**Icon**: Crying Obsidian
-Impact: 🔴🔴🔴 <br />
+**Impact**: 🔴🔴🔴
-Description: Voidwalkers are a human subspecies infused with Void Energy.
+**Description**: Voidwalkers are a human subspecies infused with Void Energy.
 They have the capability to cultivate, manifest and control Void Energy after acting as a battery and a conduit for said energy.

 *Positive* 🟢:
 - **Blink**: You can slip through space-time, at will, and appear a short distance away.
 (Primary)